tkreyche/I75W-Raymarine-Autopilot/README.md

 The hardware is a Pimoroni I75W board driving a LED Matrix Display.
 The display used here is a 64x64 2mm pitch LED Matrix (128x128mm).
 The 2mm pitch offers higher LED density and a compact package.
 These displays are widely available in different sizes.

 ### Waterproofing
 The display is not waterproof and requires a case.
 Later, I'll add documentation for a case build using a low-reflective acrylic front panel.
-It's possible to buy waterproof matrix display, but they are expensive - intended for use in outdoor venues such as sports stadiums.
+It's possible to buy waterproof matrix displays, but they are expensive - intended for use in outdoor venues such as sports stadiums.

 ### LED Matrix and Power
 The LED matrix is used because it's bright, inexpensive, readily availble and updates quickly (unlike eink).
 LED matrix displays can use a lot of power, dependent on the display size and how many LEDs are turned on.
 For a text-only display the power consumption is reasonable.
 The system is capable of fancy graphics but this version doesn't use any (see Pimoroni for examples).